Was Oscar Wilde Interviewed While In prison?

 In May 1897, White was stationed in Reading with an evident a zeal for ‘inside’ knowledge of Wilde’s temporary abode.
 For at least a week before the ballyhoo really began, White had been reporting, albeit with varying degrees of accuracy, Oscar’s daily routine at Reading (and Wandsworth).
 He noted Wilde’s grueling diet, his prison chores, his current weight, the length of his hair, and his still clean-shaven state of appearance.
 He also revealed the name of Wilde’s prison chaplain (M. T. Friend) to whom, it can be inferred, he had spoken.

-But as Wilde’s release date approached, news was still thin on the ground.
+But as Wilde’s release date approached, hard news was still thin on the ground.

 Clearly, Wilde was preparing to leave Reading.
 The question was when?